MicrosoftDocs/Contribute/Contribute/git-github-fundamentals.md

 Git also uses a tiered structure to store and manage content for a project:

 - *Repository*: Also known as a *repo*, this is the highest unit of storage.
 A repository contains one or more branches.
 - *Branch*: A unit of storage that contains the files and  folders that make up a project's content set.
 Branches separate streams of work (typically referred to as versions).
 Contributions are always made and scoped to a specific branch.
-All repositories contain a default branch (typically named "master") and one or more branches that are destined to be merged back into the master branch.
-The master branch serves as the current version and "single source of truth" for the project.
+All repositories contain a default branch (typically named "main") and one or more branches that are destined to be merged back into the main branch.
+The main branch serves as the current version and "single source of truth" for the project.
 It's the parent from which all other branches in the repository are created.

 Contributors interact with Git to update and manipulate repositories at both the local and GitHub levels: